Love Never Felt So Good: Commercial performance

 "Love Never Felt So Good" became Michael Jackson's 29th top-ten single, while the duet version became Justin Timberlake's (pictured) 16th on the US Billboard Hot 100.

-The single debuted on the UK Singles Chart at No. 27 in the issue dated May 4, 2014 after just 24 hours on sale.
+The single debuted on the UK Singles Chart at No. 27 in the issue dated May 4, 2014, after just 24 hours on sale.
 It reached number one in South Korea, Denmark, Israel, South Africa, and Germany and Belgium's respective urban charts.

-In the United States, the single sold more than 90,000 downloads from the debut date of May 2, 2014 to May 4, 2014, and drew 52 million all-format radio audience impressions since its first plays that Friday.
+In the United States, the single sold more than 90,000 downloads from the debut date of May 2, 2014, to May 4, 2014, and drew 52 million all-format radio audience impressions since its first plays that Friday.
 With the Clear Channel's promotional synergy after the premiere of the song on the iHeartRadio Music Awards, the song received hourly plays on May 2, 2014, on the company's pop, adult and R&B/hip-hop stations, greatly contributing to its airplay, which made the song debut on the following Billboard radio charts: Adult R&B Songs (No. 1), Adult Contemporary (No. 2), R&B/Hip-Hop Airplay (No. 4) and Adult Pop Songs (No. 21).
-The song made splashy debuts at No. 20 on the Billboard Hot 100 and No. 6 on Billboard Hot R&B/Hip-Hop Songs from 80,000 downloads sold, 34 million audience impressions from 358 radio stations, and 1.9 million U.S. streams, which made it Jackson's highest-charting entry since the 2002 single "Butterflies".
+The song made splashy debuts at No. 20 on the Billboard Hot 100 and No. 6 on Billboard Hot R&B/Hip-Hop Songs from 80,000 downloads sold, 34 million audience impressions from 358 radio stations, and 1.9 million US streams, which made it Jackson's highest-charting entry since the 2002 single "Butterflies".